Tofdu31/axelor-docker/README.md

 * `sudo docker-compose up -d* `

-Once app completes database initialization, it can be access at: https://yourdomain.com
+Once app completes database initialization, it can be access at: https://yourdomain.com or your subdomain https://subdomain.yourdomain.com